Luis Arraez Player Props: Marlins vs. Reds

 Luis Arraez At The Plate

-- Arraez leads Miami with an OBP of .419, plus a team-best slugging percentage of .467.
+- Arraez has an OPS of .878, fueled by an OBP of .416 to go with a slugging percentage of .462.
+All three of those stats are tops among Miami hitters this season.

-- Among the qualifying hitters, he ranks first in batting average, while his on-base percentage ranks third and he is 45th in slugging.
+- Among qualifying batters in MLB, he ranks first in batting average, third in on-base percentage, and 48th in slugging.

-- Arraez has picked up a hit in 87 of 108 games this season, with multiple hits 45 times.
+- In 79.8% of his 109 games this season, Arraez has picked up at least one hit.
+He's also had 45 multi-hit games.

-- Arraez has driven home a run in 36 games this year (33.3%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on two occasions..
+- In 36 games this year (33%), Arraez has picked up an RBI, and in 12 of those games (11%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- In 39 of 108 games this year, he has scored, and seven of those games included multiple runs.
+- He has scored a run in 39 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.